Blogs

 In an attempt to prevent the spill over of the Arab Spring fervor into the Kingdom, the government spent $130 billion in an attempt to offset domestic unrest.
 Nonetheless, these grants failed to satisfy the nearly 60 percent of the population under the age of twenty-one, which refused to settle.
 In fact, in 2016 protests broke out in Qatif, a city in Saudi Arabia's oil-rich, eastern provinces, which prompted Saudis to deploy additional security units to the region.
 In addition, in September of last year, Saudi authorities, arguing a battle against corruption and a crack down on extremism, arrested dozens of people, including prominent clerics.
 According to a veteran Saudi journalist, this was an absurd action as "there was nothing that called for such arrests".
 He argued that several among those arrested were not members of any political organization, but rather individuals with dissenting viewpoints to those held by the ruling family.

-Among those arrested was Sheikh Salman al-Awdah, an influential cleric known for agitating for political change and for being a pro-Shari'a activist.
+Among those arrested was Sheikh Salman al-Awdah, an influential cleric known for agitating for political change and for being a pro-shari'a activist.
 Awdah's arrest, while potentially disguised as part of the kingdom's attempts to curb the influence of religious hardliners, is perhaps better understood in the context of the Qatar crisis.
 Thus, when KSA, with the support of a handful of other countries in the region, initiated a blockade of the small Gulf peninsula in June of last year, Awdah welcomed a report on his Twitter account suggesting that the then three-month-old row between Qatar and four Arab countries led by Saudi Arabia may be resolved.
-The ensuing arrest of the Sheikh seems to confirm a suspicion that it was potentially related to his favoring the renormalization of relations with Qatar, as opposed to it being related to MBS' campaign to moderate Islam in the kingdom.
+The ensuing arrest of the Sheikh seems to confirm a suspicion that it was potentially related to his favouring the renormalization of relations with Qatar, as opposed to it being related to MBS' campaign to moderate Islam in the kingdom.

 A third factor that calls into question the sincerity of the modernization campaign is economic.
 Although Saudi Arabia became a very wealthy country following the discovery of oil in the region, massive inequality between the various classes has grown since, as these resources remain to be controlled by a select few.
 As a result, nearly one fifth of the population continues to live in poverty, especially in the predominantly Shi'a South where, ironically, much of the oil reservoirs are located.
 In these areas, sewage runs in the streets, and only crumbs are spent to alleviate the plight of the poor.
 Further, youth opportunities in Saudi Arabia are few, which leaves much to be desire, and translates into occasional unrest.
 Thus, the lack of possibilities has led many young men to join various terrorist organizations in search of a new life.

-Statement by MBS in a conference organized in Riyadh in October 2017 [KSA].
+Statement by MBS in a conference organized in Riyadh in October 2017 [KSA]

-Statement by MBS in a conference organized in Riyadh in October 2017 [KSA].
+Statement by MBS in a conference organized in Riyadh in October 2017 [KSA]

 Vision 2030 and international image

-In the context of the Saudi Vision 2030, the oil rich country is aiming to wean itself of its dependence on the natural resource which, despite its wealth generation capacity, has also been one of the main causes of the country's economic problems.
+In the context of the Saudi Vision 2030 , the oil rich country is aiming to wean itself of its dependence on the natural resource which, despite its wealth generation capacity, has also been one of the main causes of the country's economic problems.
 KSA is facing an existential crisis that has led to a re-think of its long-standing practice of selling oil via fixed contracts.
 This is why Vision 2030 is so important.
 Seeking to regain better control over its economic and financial destiny, the kingdom has designed an ambitious economic restructuring plan, spearheaded by MBS.
-Vision 2030 constitutes a reform program that aims to upgrade the country's financial status by diversifying its economy in a world of low oil prices.
+Vision 2030 constitutes a reform programme that aims to upgrade the country's financial status by diversifying its economy in a world of low oil prices.
 Saudi Arabia thus needs overseas firms' investments, most notably in non-oil sectors, in order to develop this state-of-the-art approach.
 This being said, Vision 2030 inevitably implies reforms on simultaneous fronts that go beyond economic affairs.
 The action plan has come in at a time when the kingdom is not only dealing with oil earnings and lowering its reserves, but also expanding its regional role.
 As a result, becoming a more democratic country could attract foreign wealth to a country that has traditionally been viewed in a negative light due to its repressive human rights record.

 This being said, Saudi Arabia also has a lot to do regarding its foreign policy in order to improve its international image.
 Despite this, the Saudi petition to push the US into a war with Iran has not ceased during recent years.
 Religious confrontation between the Sunni Saudi autocracy and Iran's Shi'a theocracy has characterized the geopolitical tensions that have existed in the region for decades.
 Riyadh has tried to circumvent criticism of its military intervention in the Yemen through capitalizing on the Trump administration's hostility towards Iran, and involving the US in its campaign; thus granting it a degree of legitimacy as an international alliance against the Houthis.
-Recently, MBS stated that Trump was the "best person at the right time" to confront Iran.
+Recently, MBS stated that Trump was the " best person at the right time" to confront Iran.
 Conveniently enough, Trump and the Republicans are now in charge of US' foreign affairs.
 Whereas the Obama administration, in its final months, suspended the sale of precision-guided missiles to Saudi Arabia, the Trump administration has moved to reverse this in the context of the Yemeni conflict.
 In addition, in May of this year, just a month after MBS visited Washington in a meeting which included discussions regarding the Iran accords, the kingdom has heaped praise on president Trump following his decision to withdraw from the Iran nuclear deal.

 All things considered, 2018 may go down in history as the irreversible end of the absolute archaic Saudi monarchy.
 This implosion was necessitated by events, such as those previously mentioned, that Saudi rulers could no longer control or avoid.
 Hitherto, MBS seems to be fulfilling his father's wishes.
 He has hand-picked dutiful and like-minded princes and appointed them to powerful positions.
 As a result, MBS' actions suggest that the kingdom is turning over a new page in which a new generation of princes and technocrats will lead the breakthrough to a more moderate and democratic Saudi Arabia.